 How to use gann fan levels ?

-As we said earlier gann fan levels are support and resistance levels.
+As we said earlier Gann fan levels are support and resistance levels.
 However, upward angles specify support levels while downward angles specify resistance levels.
-So let’s take an example to understand how to use the Gann fan levels.
+So let’s take an example to understand how to use the Gann fan levels similar to Andrew Pitchfork Levels.
 Suppose that the price in the chart is located above an ascending angle and does not break below this level.
 This means that there is a bullish trend in the market.
 Likewise, when the price is located below a descending angle and does not break above this level.
 This means that there is a bearish trend in the market.

 Take profit strategy

-When trading gann fan breakout the take-profit strategy indicates that traders should wait until the price reach the next gan fan S&R level. from the other side, when trading bounces the take-profit strategy suggests that traders should wait until the price reach the previous gan fan S&R level.
+When trading Gann fan breakout the take-profit strategy indicates that traders should wait until the price reach the next Gann fan S&R level. from the other side, when trading bounces the take-profit strategy suggests that traders should wait until the price reach the previous Gann fan S&R level.

 Traders can set stop-loss orders above (below) a previous top (bottom) when trading breakouts.
 Whilst when trading bounces they can put stop-loss orders above (below) the top (bottom) of the most recent swing made at the time of the bounce.